jonaseberle/euroscope-afv-wine/README.md

 This is built on top of the work of Samir Gebran https://forums.vatsim.net/topic/31019-euroscope-on-linux-howto/.

-Thank you to the creators of EuroScope and Audio for VATSIM.
-I think both are very able and intelligent programs.
-Maybe next time do something more portable.
+Thank you to the creators of the EuroScope and Audio for VATSIM programs.
+It is a pity that they are not available cross-platform natively.